nonomal/Fail2Ban-Report/Docs/Setup-Instructions.md

-# 🔧 Fail2Ban-Report Beta 2 – Manual Setup Instructions
+# 🔧 Fail2Ban-Report V 0.5.0 – Manual Setup Instructions - Fresh Installation (v0.5.0)

-These instructions explain how to manually install and configure **Fail2Ban-Report v2** on a Linux system.
+This guide explains how to install **Fail2Ban-Report v0.5.0** from scratch.
+It covers the Web-UI setup, security hardening, backend configuration, and user management.

 ---